orrkislev/mobileAcceleMusicJS/README.md

-# Movile Accelerometer Generative Music in JS
+# Mobile Accelerometer Generative Music in JS

 One Paragraph of project description goes here